dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-internet-access-using-managed-browser-policies.md

 ---
+# required metadata

-title: Manage Internet access using managed browser policies|Microsoft Intune ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title: Manage Internet access using managed browser policies| Microsoft Intune
+description:
+keywords:
+author: robstack
+manager: jeffgilb
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod:
+ms.service:
+ms.technology:
 ms.assetid: dc946303-e09b-4d73-8bf4-87742299bc54

-author: robstack
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: jeffgilb
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Manage Internet access using managed browser policies with Microsoft Intune
 The managed browser is a web browsing application that you can deploy in your organization using Microsoft Intune.
 A managed browser policy configures an allow list or a block list that restricts the web sites that users of the managed browser can visit.